Coaster Brakes or Hand Brakes – Which Should My Kid Use?

 - Will likely advance to specialized models more quickly than most (for instance, to mountain bike with the family at an early age)

-Whichever you decide, make sure your pups prove they know how to stop safely before they take to the streets.
+Whichever you decide, make sure your kids prove they know how to stop safely before they take to the streets.
 Happy braking!